CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * [Counterwallet][] is a secure web wallet with client-side logins and transaction signing.
 A hosted version is available [here](http://counterwallet.io).

-* `XCP` is the native, deflationary token of the platform.
+* **XCP** is the native, deflationary token of the platform.

 XCP exists as a technical necessity for advanced Counterparty features, is **not** a competitor of Bitcoin, and in fact cannot exist without it.

 XCP is the fuel of smart contracts, as each execution step in a contract requires a fee.
 Spam fees for distribution payments and registering token names, are also paid in XCP.
 However, all XCP fees are _burned_, which means they are taken out of circulation permanently.
 The increasing rarity of XCP thereby provides a benefit to all holders thereof, instead of any specific group or individual.

+XCP cannot be mined, staked or otherwise created.
+The initial supply of XCP was established in a process called proof-of-burn.
+From Jan 2nd to Feb 3rd 2014, users were able to send Bitcoins to a verifiably unspendable Bitcoin address and automatically receive XCP in return.
+A total of ~2125 BTC was destroyed, and a total of ~2,649,791 XCP was created.
+This can be verified using a block explorer, for example on [Blockscan](http://blockscan.com/burn).

 **With Counterparty, users can:**